appstefan/HighlightSwift/README.md

 ## Contents

 #### `Highlight`
-Convert any `String` of code into a syntax highlighted `AttributedString`
+Swift class to convert a `String` of code into a syntax highlighted `AttributedString`
 * 🔍 Automatic language detection
 * 📚 Support for 50+ common languages
 * 🌈 Choose from 30 built-in color themes or use custom CSS